grandjam/jamesagrand-site/content/authors/AlishaTronetti/_index.md

 #   - icon:
 #     icon_pack:
 #     link:
-# education:
+education:
-#   courses:
+  courses:
-#     - course:
+    - course: BA in Psychology, BS in Management
-#       institution:
+      institution: University of Maryland, College Park MD
-#       year:
+      year: 2021
 superuser: false
 highlight_name: false
-title: Alisha Tronetti
+title: Alisha C. Tronetti
 email: ""
 # For people page
 user_groups:
-  - Undergraduate Research Assistants
+  - Current Graduate Students
 ---
-Alisha Tronetti is a senior undergraduate pursuing a double degree in Psychology from BSOS and Management from the R. H. Smith School of Business.
-She is interested in many areas, but particularly attachment theory, team dynamics and leadership.
-She hopes to continue expanding her knowledge and experience in research and pursue a PhD in I/O psychology soon.
+Alisha Tronetti is currently a PhD candidate in the SDOS program in the Department of Psychology at the University of Maryalnd.
+Her current interests include attachment theory, team dynamics and leadership.
+She hopes to continue expanding her knowledge and experience in research and pursue an academic career in I/O psychology and/or management.